filipeoliveiraa/spacedrive/core/prisma-crdt/docs/prisma-schema.md

 #### `@node`

 A relation whose value is automatically set to the current node.
-This could be done manually, but `@node` allows `node_id` fields to not be stored in `OwnedOperationData`, but rather be resolved from the `node_id` field of a `CRDTOperation`.
+This could be done manually, but `@node` allows `node_id` fields to not be stored in `OwnedOperationData`, but rather be resolved from the `node_id` field of a `CRDTOperation`, saving on bandwidth.